arnabpal2022/arnabpal2022/README.md

 # Hey, I'm Arnab 👋🏽

-I'm a 20-year-old student-cum-developer based in India, and I'm passionate about crafting digital applications.
+I'm a 21-year-old student-cum-developer based in India, and I'm passionate about crafting softwares.

-- I'm currently learning **Java** and **PostgresSQL** for Backend Development.
+- I'm currently learning **SpringBoot** and **Docker** for Backend Development.
 - Check out my [website](https://itzarnabpal.vercel.app/) to learn more about me.
-- Check out [VSCode Configuration]() for development optimization.

 ## 📦 Toolbox